Search Filters

 Analysis of poor clinical outcome after opening-wedge high tibial osteotomy over 65 years old

-Shuhei Otsuki, MD, PhD, JAPAN HItoshi Wakama, MD, JAPAN Yoshinori Okamoto, MD, PhD, JAPAN Masashi Neo, MD, PhD, Prof., JAPAN
+Shuhei Otsuki, MD, JAPAN HItoshi Wakama, MD, JAPAN Yoshinori Okamoto, MD, PhD, JAPAN Masashi Neo, MD, PhD, Prof., JAPAN

 Osaka Medical and Pharmaceutical University, Takatsuki, Osaka, JAPAN